subconsciousnetwork/noosphere/design/principles.md

 ### Noosphere is evolvable

-> “I argue that much of the Internet's success can be attributed to its users' ability to shape the network to meet their own objectives.”
+> "I argue that much of the Internet's success can be attributed to its users' ability to shape the network to meet their own objectives."
 (Abbate, 1999.
 Inventing the Internet)

 > Only that which can change can continue.
 (James Carse)

-Noosphere is designed for open-ended evolution, to be adapted and evolved in directions we can’t yet imagine.
+Noosphere is designed for open-ended evolution, to be adapted and evolved in directions we can't yet imagine.

 ### Noosphere is permissionless